 And possibly on the way of re-organizing the conditions for an effective left government in Germany may rise, carried forward by society and social movements together.
 Then on the basis of effective social forces, a division of the ruling elite might emerge, and powerful left actors could possibly establish a firmly left government in the power centre of the European Union, and the approach that was developed before could be comprehensively implemented.

-Please find the pdf for download on the right.
+Please find the pdf for download on the left.